-Help FWF Donate Wildlife Books to Northeast Florida Schools
+Help FWF Donate 100 Wildlife Books on November 20th, 2013 to Northeast Florida Schools

-One of the core missions of the Florida Wildlife Federation is promote education, conservation and appreciation of Florida’s amazing natural environment.
-The North Atlantic right whale is an endangered species and calves off of the Atlantic coast of Florida.
-By donating this gorgeous book into upper-level classrooms throughout Northeast Florida, FWF aims to foster an awareness of the need for conservation and inspire the next generation which ultimately must take up the torch.
+One of the core missions of the Florida Wildlife Federation is promote education, conservation and appreciation of Florida's amazing natural environment.
+The North Atlantic Right Whale is an endangered species and calves off of the Atlantic coast of Northeast Florida.
+By donating this beautiful book into elementary school classrooms and providing hands on workshops with the author, FWF aims to foster an awareness of the need for conservation and inspire the next generation to protect our fish and wildlife.

 Waltzes with Giants, The Twilight Journey of the North Atlantic Right Whale (Skyhorse, Fall 2012), is a moving portrait of one of the earth’s largest endangered mammals.
 Mystical and provocative, the book is inspired by a real North Atlantic right whale (Eubalaena glacialis) and her threatened migrations from Atlantic Canada to her calving grounds off the coasts of Georgia and Florida.
 Blending sound science and art with a literary voice, Peter C. Stone takes the reader beneath the waves to reveal how we have historically decimated many species of whales and other species of fish and aquatic mammals for material gain, even though they are an integral part of the ecosystems upon which we depend.
 Supported by a glossary of scientific and book-specific words, as well as a list of resource links for the North Atlantic right whale and other marine mammals, Waltzes with Giants is built upon questions.
 It will captivate readers of all ages by making science and the marvels of the oceans engaging and comprehensible.